waughsh/waughsh.github.io/_posts/2015-12-12-Numpy-and-Theano-Indexing-and-Slicing.md

 >> even = a[::2]  # because index starts at 0
 ```

+It's also noting, when you are doing `a[::-1]`, this is slightly different from slicing. `[::-1]` reverses the array from the last element to first, and creates a copy of the original array, which is different from `a.reverse()`, since `.reverse()` does not have a return value.

 ## Numpy Array Slicing

-Numpy in many ways tries to stay consistent with Python's original way of slicing, but with a few tricks: reference pointer and axis.
-So in numpy, you can combine the slicing (selecting) by comma such as `a[1,2]` for a 2D array.
+Numpy in many ways tries to stay consistent with Python's original way of slicing, but with a few differences: reference pointer and axis.
+For the first difference, when slicing, in original Python, you always get a new array independent of the old one, but in Numpy, you always get a reference pointer that every element in your new array is a pointer to the old array's cell.

+For the second difference, in numpy, you can combine the slicing (selecting) by comma such as `a[1,2]` for a 2D array.
 Such comma combination is not possible in normal python.

 You can even do cool tricks such as `x[:, 1::2]`, which means let's select everything from the first (1st) axis, but only every other 2 elements starting at position 1 on axis 2 (what a mouthful right?).